-All programs of Sarasota University build on the science of Positive Psychology, and a Strengths-Based approach to education.
+All programs of Sarasota University build on Montessori educational philosophy incorporating the science of Positive Psychology, and a Strengths-Based approach to education.
 This special approach to graduate education emphasizes the development of personal strengths for personal and professional growth in educational and business settings, the development of a mind-set that seeks and develops the strengths and talents of others, and the development of an understanding of the power of inviting others into the world of learning.
 Positive Psychology is based on two assumptions: (a) each person's talents are enduring and unique, and (b) each person's greatest room for growth is in the areas of his or her greatest strength.
-We believe that this emphasis on strengths instead of weaknesses (deficits) will make a difference in the personal and professional lives of our students.
+We believe that this emphasis on strengths instead of weaknesses (deficits) will make a difference in the personal and professional lives of our students and support them in what Dr. Montessori called the "cosmic task"

-Institutional Purpose
+Institutional Purpose - THE Montessori University

 Sarasota University (SU) is a higher learning institution created with a deep commitment to the academic and professional success of their students.
 The University is purposefully organized as a private, not-for-profit university.
-The result is an innovative, Montessori-inspired university incorporating contemporary practices in adult learning through the use of a variety of internet-based instructional tools and resources enhanced by a focus on Positive Psychology, and Strengths-Based learning.
+The result is an innovative, Montessori-inspired university incorporating contemporary practices in adult learning through the use of a variety of internet-based instructional tools and resources enhanced by a focus on Montessori education, Positive Psychology, and Strengths-Based learning.

 Our purpose as administrators, faculty, and staff of Sarasota University is to maximize the potential of all our students as they prepare for career and professional advancement in a changing world.
-Our intent is the development of all our students' talents and skills, including critical thinking, creative problem solving, responsible leadership, and effective communication.
-We use the theory and practice of Positive Psychology, and Strengths-Based learning as the foundation of instruction, and interpersonal relationships.
+Our intent is the development of all our students' talents and skills, including critical thinking, creative problem-solving, responsible leadership, and effective communication.
+With our foundation of Dr. Montessori's work, we use the theory and practice of Positive Psychology, and Strengths-Based learning as the foundation of instruction, and interpersonal relationships.
 Faculty members, with advanced degrees and relevant professional work experiences, teach engaging and challenging courses through outcomes-based comprehensive program curricula in an online learning environment.